Dark-Leader/AndroidAppFlightGear/README.md

 **Requirements:**
--Flight simulator (preferably the latest version, not necessary though).
+-Flight simulator,(preferably the latest version, not necessary though).
 -Android studio, (preferably the latest version, not necessary though).

 **How To Use:**